asanetargoss/HardcoreAlchemy/README.md

 ### Dependencies

-This branch targets the 0.4.1+ version of the modpack.
-Download the 0.4.1 zip file from the link below and be ready to add its contents to `compilelibs/core/` in the Hardcore Alchemy repository folder when asked:
+This branch targets the 0.7.0+ version of the modpack.
+Download the 0.7.0 zip file from the link below and be ready to add its contents to `compilelibs/` in the Hardcore Alchemy repository folder:

 http://www.mediafire.com/folder/grwn2vsjr2lce/Hardcore_Alchemy_Libs

-The SHA-256 checksum of the 0.4.1 libs zip is: 6fb01f5764e9943085d0271e38c790795f9741b201e378802bdc575ea39cd7c4
+The SHA-256 checksum of the 0.7.0 libs zip is: 0027c53bb97ada66a5c556586d7603fca27966352ff1b98931eeaab0b92be777

-Please note: The following mods included in the HcA_libs zip file above are custom forks:
+Please note: The following mods included in the HcA_compilelibs zip file above are custom forks:
 * Nutrition: https://github.com/asanetargoss/Nutrition
 * Changeling: https://github.com/asanetargoss/Changeling
 * Dissolution ([permission](https://i.imgur.com/b7sN6lL.png))